Skip to content

 Split Dataset

-A proper dataset has samples reserved for training and validation.
-This tutorial will show how to split the samples in the dataset into training and validation groups.
+Partitioning the dataset is crucial in reserving dataset portions used for training and portions used for validation to assess the performance of the model.
+In EdgeFirst Studio, the partitions are 80% towards training and 20% towards validation.
 This operation randomly shuffles the data prior to assigning them to the specified groups.

 Warning